 Maximum and most probable total time in Egypt (comprising both initial time in freedom and subsequent time in slavery) can be calculated using Moses’ genealogy in Exodus.
 The line is: Levi, Kohath, Amram, Moses.

 Kohath was alive when Jacob and his sons went into Egypt (Gen 46:8, 11).

 Kohath lived 133 years (Ex 6:18).

 Amram lived 137 years (Ex 6:20).

 Another source (AIG) puts the timeline much tighter, and thus only has the actual bondage of Hebrew servitude at 144 years (between the death of Joseph and the exodus).
-Thus, the problem of determining specific ancient timeline continues.
-For me however, the timeline is somewhat inconsequential.
+Thus, the problem of determining a specific ancient timeline continues.
+For me, however, the timeline is somewhat inconsequential.